Amnesia (game show): Round 5: Total Amnesia

 Risk was a factor in this round, so the player was given the option to stop or proceed before each question in this round.

 If they chose to proceed, a question was chosen by picking one of their supporters, each holding an envelope that contained a question about their relationship.
-The contestant did not need to have the full value of a question in their bank in order to attempt it (e.g., a player with $5,000 was allowed to attempt the $100,000 question).
+The contestant did not need to have the full value of a question in their bank in order to attempt it (e.g., a player with $5,000 was still allowed to play the $100,000 question).

-A correct answer to a question in that round added money to the player's bank, but a wrong answer subtracted that amount.
-Before each question the player had the option to stop and take the money already won, but if at any time the bank fell to $0, the game ended and the player left with whatever they won in round 1.
+A right answer to a question in that round added money to the player's bank, but a wrong answer subtracted that amount.
+Before each question, the player had the option to stop and take the money already won, but if at any time the bank fell to $0, the game ended, and the player left with whatever they earned in round 1.

-If the player answered all 10 questions in the main game and all seven questions in the speed round, the player won a maximum total of $250,000.
+If the player correctly answered all 10 questions in the main game, they won a maximum total of $250,000.

-U.S. Standard Ratings
+U.S. standard ratings

-The ratings for Amnesia were as follows while competing for another game show My Dad Is Better Than Your Dad.
+The ratings for Amnesia were as follows while competing for another game show My Dad Is Better than Your Dad.